nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # Function to group rare taxa or return a table with the rare taxa
 group_low_abund_taxa <- function(abund_table, threshold=0.05,
                                  rare_taxa=FALSE) {

-  # abund_table is a relative abundance matrix with taxa as columns and  samples as rows
+  # abund_table [MATRIX] - relative abundance matrix with taxa as columns and  samples as rows
+  # threshold [NUMERIC] - threshold for filtering out rare taxa.
-  #rare_taxa is a boolean specifying if only rare taxa should be returned
+  # rare_taxa [BOOLEAN] - boolean specifying if only rare taxa should be returned
-  #If set to TRU then a table with only the rare taxa will be returned
+  #                       If set to TRU then a table with only the rare taxa will be returned

-  #intialize an empty vector that will contain the indices for the
+  # Intialize an empty vector that will contain the indices for the
-  #low abundance columns/ taxa to group
+  # low abundance columns/ taxa to group
   taxa_to_group <- c()
   #intialize the index variable of species with low abundance (taxa/columns)
   index <- 1